Double Descent and Other Interpolation Phenomena in GANs: Pseudo-supervision: A practical alternative to adding supervision

-\topicRed{To understand why pseudo-supervision works, consider the supervised scenario discussed in \cref{sec:supervision} except with only one supervised sample: $(\vz_1, \vx_1)$.} Now suppose that $\vz_\PS \in \bbR^m$ is a completely fabricated sample, independent of $\vx_1$.
-As discussed in \cref{sec:DOF}, we know that if $\mG^\UNSUP$ is the solution to the unsupervised optimization, then so is $\mG^\UNSUP \mU$ where $\mU \vz_\PS = \vz_1$ and $\mU$ is an orthonormal matrix.
-Such a matrix exists if $\|\vz_\PS\|_2 = \| \vz_1\|_2$ because $\mU$ is a norm preserving operator.
+To understand why pseudo-supervision works, consider the supervised scenario discussed in \cref{sec:supervision} except with only one supervised sample: $(\vz_1, \vx_1)$.
+Now suppose that $\vz_\PS \in \bbR^m$ is a completely fabricated sample, independent of $\vx_1$, drawn from the same distribution as $\vz_1$.
+We know that if $\mG^\UNSUP$ is a solution to the unsupervised optimization, then so is $\mG^\UNSUP \mU$ where $\mU \vz_\PS = \vz_1$ and $\mU$ is an orthonormal matrix (see Theorem 7.3.11 in~\citep{horn2012matrix}).
+This is because $(\mG^\UNSUP \mU)(\mG^\UNSUP \mU)^\transp = \mG^\UNSUP (\mG^\UNSUP)^\transp$ since positive definite matrices are unique up to a orthonormal transformation.
+Such a matrix exists if $\|\vz_\PS\|_2 = \| \vz_1\|_2$ because $\mU$ is a norm-preserving operator.
 In other words, it doesn't matter if we use $\vz_1$ or $\vz_\PS$ as long as $\|\vz_\PS\|_2 = \| \vz_1\|_2$.
-Miraculously, by the curse of dimensionality, $\|\vz_\PS\|_2 = \|\vz_1\|_2$ with high probability if $d$ is large enough!
+Miraculously, by the curse of dimensionality, $\|\vz_\PS\|_2 = \|\vz_1\|_2$ with high probability if $k$ is large enough!
 This line of reasoning can be extended past one pseudo-supervised example $n_\PS=1$ to $n_\PS = k$ (see \cref{app:ps unitary math}), after which we incur a penalty for learning a bad representation (because we cannot find an orthonormal matrix which will satisfy the conditions above).
-Therefore, because of positive definite matrix symmetries and the curse of dimensionality,\textbf{ we can use pseudo-supervision in a very similar way to supervision without actually knowing any additional information.}
+Therefore, because of positive definite matrix symmetries and the curse of dimensionality,\textit{ we can use pseudo-supervision in a very similar way to supervision without actually knowing any additional information.}